mmistakes/minimal-mistakes/README.md

 See what's new in the [CHANGELOG](CHANGELOG.md).

-Interested in testing out a [**pre-release "gemified" version**](https://github.com/mmistakes/minimal-mistakes/tree/feature/theme-gem) of the theme?
-Read this blog post to [learn how](https://mmistakes.github.io/minimal-mistakes/jekyll/gemified-theme-beta/).
+:sparkles: Minimal Mistakes is now available as a [Ruby gem](https://rubygems.org/gems/minimal-mistakes-jekyll).
+Consult the [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) and [this blog post](https://mmistakes.github.io/minimal-mistakes/jekyll/gemified-theme-beta/) to learn how to upgrade.

 [![Minimal Mistakes live preview][2]][1]